All Episodes

 My pleasure.

-I believe he may have said almost a thousand dollars.
+I believe he may have said almost $1,000, I mean a year, almost $1,000 a year.

 And he stressed that the White House figures showed that that was $40 a month.

-And the last time that I multiplied $40 times, $480.
+And the last time that I multiplied $40 times $480, almost $1,000.

-You'll get you're getting forty a week, you're getting forty a month.
+You're getting $40 a week, you're getting $40 a month.

-It's a little chunk of change.
+Yeah, it's a little chunk of change.

 There's no doubt about it.

-Money that actually goes where government says it's going to go, in this case, into a social security fund that is strapped for cash.
+Money that actually goes where government says it's going to go, in this case, into a Social Security fund that is strapped for cash.

-And if we're going to have a way to maintain that tax cut, which the House conferees are ready to talk about right now, if the Senate will only come back, uh then it is something that has to be paid for with cuts elsewhere.
+And if we're going to have a way to maintain that tax cut, which the House conferees are ready to talk about right now, if the Senate will only come back, then it is something that has to be paid for with cuts elsewhere.

-I I I want this, I want this Congress, want every Republican in Congress to be willing to go along with all kinds of things.
+I want this Congress, I want every Republican in Congress to be willing to go along with all kinds of things if, in fact, if in fact they are paid for by cuts.

 Let's pay for it by cutting something we don't need.